 - How much space is available on the product packaging? -> EAN8, UPC-E, Code128 & Datamatrix have small form factors.

 - Which material will you print the barcode on? -> ITF is great for printing barcodes on corrugated cardboard.

 - Which barcode type supports the largest amounts of data? -> PDF417 codes are great for storing huge amounts of data.

 Once you settle on a barcode type, download the Scandit Barcode Scanner SDK for your mobile application to begin scanning all major one-dimensional and two-dimensional barcodes with unrivaled speed and accuracy from iOS or Android devices today.
-You can also take a look our Barcode Symbology Library page to review all the types of barcodes and their variations.
+You can also take a look at our Barcode Symbology Library to review all the types of barcodes and their variations.